janainaanjos/Staircase_Function/staircase_function_python_master/README.md

 ## About

-This paper has been published in the *Computers & Geosciences*.
+This paper has been submitted in the *Applied Computing and Geosciences*.
 Melo, J.A., Mendonça, C.A, Marangoni, Y.R., 2023.
 Python programs to apply regularized derivatives in the magnetic tilt derivative and gradient intensity data processing: a graphical procedure to choose the regularization parameter.
-Computers & Geosciences.

 This repository contains the source code to perform the synthetic test and real data presented.
 The codes 'filtering.py', 'synthetic_data.py', 'real_data.py', and  'plot_figure.py' generate the results related to our methodology.